-IMPACTS ON CUSTOMERS SOCIAL TOPICS MEASURABLE TARGETS AND AMBITIONS PROGRESS PERFORMANCE CUSTOMERS' HEALTH AND NUTRITION As per Annual Report 2022: Our target is to have 55.6% healthy own-brand food sales as a proportion of total own-brand food sales by 2025. $\overline{A}$ 54.8% healthy own-brand food sales as a proportion of total own-brand food sales was achieved in 2023, compared to 54.4%% in 2022.
-Updated in 2024: Our target is to have 52.3% healthy own-brand food sales as a proportion of total own-brand food sales by 2025.
+IMPACTS ON CUSTOMERS SOCIAL TOPICS MEASURABLE TARGETS AND AMBITIONS ^{1, 2, 3} PROGRESS PERFORMANCE CUSTOMERS' HEALTH AND NUTRITION As per Annual Report 2022: Our target is to have 55.6% healthy own-brand food sales as a proportion of total own-brand food sales by 2025.
+54.8% healthy own-brand food sales as a proportion of total own-brand food sales was achieved in 2023, compared to 54.4%% in 2022.
+Norkinok • Updated in 2024: Our target is to have 52.3% healthy own-brand food sales as a proportion of total own-brand food sales by 2025 10 .
 The 2025 target has been decreased to 52.3% from 55.6% last year to account for the expected impact of the amended Nutri-Score algorithm implemented in 2024.
-PRODUCT AFFORDABILITY In 2024: Our target is to deliver more than €1 billion through the Save for Our Customers program. $\checkmark$ In 2023, €1.3 billion was delivered through the Save for Our Customers program, compared to the target of more than €1 billion.
-FAIR AND SAFE WORKPLACE WORKPLACE CONDITIONS Short term: Reduce absenteeism rate year on year $( \nearrow)$ In 2023, the workplace injury absenteeism rate (number of injuries that result in lost days per 200,000 hours worked) was 1.89, compared to 2.00 in 2022.
-(OWN OPERATIONS) Aspirational: Through risk mitigation, education and awareness, reduce all serious injury and fatality occurrences F HUMAN RIGHTS IN THE SUPPLY CHAIN By 2025: Our ambition is to have 100% of production sites of own-brand products in high-risk countries audited against an acceptable standard with a valid audit report or certificate and no non-compliances on deal-breakers. $\bigcirc$ 78% of production sites of own-brand products in high-risk countries were audited against an acceptable standard with a valid audit report or certificate and no non-compliances on deal-breakers.
+PRODUCT AFFORDABILITY In 2024: Our target is to deliver more than €1 billion through the Save for Our Customers program. \checkmark In 2023, €1.3 billion was delivered through the Save for Our Customers program, compared to the target of more than €1 billion.
+FAIR AND SAFE WORKPLACE WORKPLACE CONDITIONS (OWN OPERATIONS) Short term: Reduce absenteeism rate year on year Aspirational: Through risk mitigation, education and awareness, reduce all serious injury and fatality occurrences $(\overline{\mathcal{A}})$ In 2023, the workplace injury absenteeism rate (number of injuries that result in lost days per 200,000 hours worked) was 1.89, compared to 2.00 in 2022.